-255 4.3 Temporal analysis
+4.3 Temporal analysis

 Next, we examined the temporal variation in events.
-Extreme storm-tide events with ≥ 1 in 5-year return level occur throughout the year but are least frequent in late winter and early spring (September-December) (Figure 7).
-Extreme storm-tide events with ≥ 1 in 25-year return level exhibit a peak in January that tapers off through to May followed by another peak in June that tapers off through to September.
-No storm-tide events with ≥ 1 in 25-year return level were observed in September-December.

-260 Like extreme storm-tide, skew-surges with ≥ 1 in 5-year return level are also least likely in the latter half of the year and were most frequent March-July.
+Extreme storm-tide events with $\geq 1$ in 5-year return level occur throughout the year but are least frequent in late winter and early spring (September-December) (Fig. 7).
+Extreme storm-tide events with $\geq 1$ in 25-year return level exhibit a peak in January that tapers off through to May followed by another peak in June that tapers off through to September.
+No storm-tide events with $\geq 1$ in 25-year return level were observed in September-December.
+Like extreme storm tide, skew surges with $\geq 1$ in 5-year return level are also least likely in the latter half of the year and were most frequent March-July.

-The largest tidal constituents around NZ are the M2, S2, and N2 semi-diurnal constituents.
-The seasonal pattern in the height of the highest tides, which peak around March and September (Figure 7d), is affected by the solar equinox.
-However, the

-- 265 seasonal pattern in the number of extreme storm-tide and skew-surge events does not follow the highest tides but appears to follow the seasonal pattern of MSLA; MSLA being a component of both extreme storm-tide and skew-surge elevations.
-The mean annual MSLA cycle is dominated by thermo-steric sea-level adjustments and secondary-forcing variables of barometric pressure and alongshore wind stress (Bell & Goring 1998), and it peaks between March and June in NZ-at 22 of 30 sites it peaks in May due to the thermosteric lag.
-The range of the 95% confidence intervals of the annual sea-level cycle was about - 270 -0.15 to +0.15 m around NZ, and the median amplitude across all sites was 0.04 m (Figure S7).
-Yet MSLA can be larger in any single month and tended to be larger during observed extreme events-MSLA during events ranged from -0.06 to 0.28 m (Table S2 and Table S3).
-The MSLA influence on the timing of extreme storm-tide is perhaps surprising given the dominance of tide on the storm-tide elevation (Figure 3 & Figure 4).
-But because two spring-tidal cycles per month provide sufficient monthly "exposure potential" for storm-tide events, the seasonal pattern is then strongly influenced by the mean annual MSLA - 275 cycle.
-Once the effect of the mean annual MSLA cycle is removed, the seasonal distributions of both extreme storm-tide and skew-surge events are more uniform throughout the year (Figure S8 and Figure S9), although there is still a tendency for a lower number of extreme storm-tide and skew-surge events near the end of the year in October-December.
+The largest tidal constituents around NZ are the M2, S2 and N2 semi-diurnal constituents.
+The seasonal pattern in the height of the highest tides, which peak around March and September (Fig. 7d), is affected by the solar equinox.
+However, the seasonal pattern in the number of extreme stormtide and skew-surge events does not follow the highest tides but appears to follow the seasonal pattern of MSLA - MSLA being a component of both extreme storm-tide and skewsurge elevations.
+The mean annual MSLA cycle is dominated by thermo-steric sea-level adjustments and secondaryforcing variables of barometric pressure and alongshore wind stress (Bell and Goring, 1998), and it peaks between March and June in NZ - at 22 of 30 sites it peaks in May due to the thermosteric lag.
+The range of the 95 % confidence intervals of the annual sea-level cycle was about -0.15 to +0.15 m around NZ, and the median amplitude across all sites was 0.04 m (Fig. S7).
+Yet MSLA can be larger in any single month and tended to be larger during observed extreme events - MSLA during events ranged from -0.06 to 0.28 m (Tables S2 and S3).
+The MSLA influence on the timing of extreme storm tide is perhaps surprising given the dominance of tide on the storm-tide elevation (Figs. 3 and 4).
+But because two spring tidal cycles per month provide sufficient monthly "exposure potential" for storm-tide events, the seasonal pattern is then strongly influenced by the mean annual MSLA cycle.
+Once the effect of the mean annual MSLA cycle is removed, the seasonal distributions of both extreme storm-tide and skew-surge events are more uniform throughout the year (Figs. S8 and S9), although there is still a tendency for a lower number of extreme storm-tide and skew-surge events near the end of the year in October-December.

-In terms of inter-annual climate effects on extreme storm-tides, we found no relationship between extreme storm-tide height or return period and large-scale climate modes, such as the El Niño-Southern Oscillation (ENSO) and Southern Annular Mode (SAM), (e.g., Figure S10, Table S10 (Trenberth, 1976)).
-This aligns with Lorrey et al. (2014)'s findings that ex-tropical cyclone tracks and locations relative to Auckland at their point of closest passage are not directly linked to the phase of ENSO or SAM, but are linked more closely to atmospheric circulation conditions that develop in the Southwest Pacific, to the north of, and over New Zealand.
-In other words, extreme storm-tide events are influenced by random weather events rather than large-scale

-285 climate variability modes.
+In terms of inter-annual climate effects on extreme storm tides, we found no relationship between extreme storm-tide height or return period and large-scale climate modes, such as the El Niño-Southern Oscillation (ENSO) and Southern Annular Mode (SAM; e.g. Fig. S10, Table S10 Trenberth, 1976).
+This aligns with the findings of Lorrey et al. (2014) that ex-tropical cyclone tracks and locations relative to Auck-land at their point of closest passage are not directly linked to the phase of ENSO or SAM, but they are linked more closely to atmospheric circulation conditions that develop in the southwestern Pacific, to the north of and over New Zealand.
+In other words, extreme storm-tide events are influenced by random weather events rather than large-scale climate variability modes.